Frequently Asked Questions

 Are fellowships available?

 Yes.
 For fellowship information go to: Funding.
-You may apply for a Foreign Language and Area Studies (FLAS) fellowship or a Title VIII Fellowship by completing the "Fellowship Information" page of the on-line SWSEEL application.
+You may apply for a Foreign Language and Area Studies (FLAS) fellowship by completing the "Fellowship Information" page of the on-line Workshop application.

 IU students can also apply for summer domestic FLAS support from other IU National Resource Centers by the February 1 deadline.
 See IU's FLAS site for details and application.